Mecha (芽茶, bud tea) is made from the the buds of the tea plant.

 Mecha has another advantage: it can be resteeped many times without losing its flavor, while sencha can only be resteeped 2 or 3 times.

 What does mecha taste like?

 Perhaps this is the reason why the Japanese don’t value mecha as highly as gyokuro or high-quality sencha, even though the cultivation method is the same.

 The buds are softer because of their higher water content, so they naturally adopt this shape after the rolling process.

 The buds have high levels of catechin (source of astringency and some bitterness) and caffeine (source of bitterness), more than any other part of the tea plant.

 The important thing when brewing mecha is to keep the brewing time low, so that not too much caffeine is extracted.
 Otherwise it becomes too bitter.

-Boil water and pour it into each cup (130 ml = 4.4 oz).
+Boil water and pour it into each cup (120 ml = 4 oz).
 Measure 3 grams (3/4 tsp) of mecha per person and add it into the kyusu (急須, Japanese tea pot).

-Now pour the water, which should be about 90 °C (194 ºF).
+Now pour the water, which should be about 80 °C (176 ºF).
 Let steep for 40 seconds, and serve by alternating from cup to cup so as to have an even mixture.